CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

 BOLDscreen
 -----------

-Make sure the power to the AV hub is on and the HDMI/DisplayPort cables are plugged into the correct places!
+Always make sure the power to the AV hub is on and the HDMI/DisplayPort cables are plugged into the correct places!
 Check against this reference:

 .. grid:: 2